NCAR/lrose-core/docs/apps/radx/dualpol/RadxKdp.md

 The following command would produce the same result as that above:

 ```
-RadxKdp -params RadxKdp.kddc -debug -start "2015 06 26 00 00 00" -end "2015 06 26 01 00 00"
+RadxKdp -params RadxKdp.test -debug -start "2015 06 26 00 00 00" -end "2015 06 26 01 00 00"
 ```

-In the latter case, you need to ensure that the ```input_dir``` parameter is correctly set in RadxKdp.kddc.
+In the latter case, you need to ensure that the ```input_dir``` parameter is correctly set in RadxKdp.test.